The belly; the part of the body that contains all of the structures between the chest and pelvis.

 Characteristics, habits, or environmental exposures shown to increase the odds of developing a disease.

-Any objective evidence of a disease, eg, evidence perceptible to the examining physician.
+Any objective evidence of a disease, for example, evidence perceptible to the examining physician.
 (See also Symptoms.)

 A drug that is used as the only treatment.